 The membership fee is $60 and renews annually.
 ProDVIDA is a Professional Teachers organization and a member of the NDCA.

 Preparing For Your Exam

-1. Decide which exam you will be taking, and study from the current DVIDA manual or DVIDA Subscription.
-You have the option of using the DVIDA or ISTD manual for International Style Latin and/or Ballroom.
+1. Decide which exam you will be taking, and study from the current DVIDA manual or Dance Vision Subscription.
+(You have the option of using the DVIDA or ISTD manual for International Style Latin and/or Ballroom.)

-- Contact an examiner to schedule your test day, time and location.
+2. Contact an examiner to schedule your test day, time and location.
 This must be done before purchasing an exam on our website.

 Part A (worth 35%):

 Candidates will demonstrate the figures from each dance, in routines that they will dance with a partner, to music.
 They will dance through these routines twice, once as leader, and once as follower.
 They will then be asked to dance a SOLO amalgamation to music as either leader or follower.

 Part B (worth 35%) 2 PARTS: Dance Specific Teaching Questions and Theory (Element) Questions.